allen-mack/nvim-table-md/README.md

 # nvim-table-md

-Neovim plugin to help with markdown tables
+Neovim plugin to help with markdown tables.

 ## Key Maps